- Download our Moving to the Netherlands Guide (PDF)

-Although business structures are hierarchical, the business culture in the Netherlands is collaborative and the input of all workers is valued when it comes to decision-making.
+Although business structures are hierarchical, the business culture in the Netherlands is collaborative and the input of all workers is valued when it comes to decision making.
 But this means that decisions can take time.

-The Dutch are hard-working and disciplined, and tend to be quite formal and reserved in the business environment.
+The Dutch are hard working and disciplined, and tend to be quite formal and reserved in the business environment.
 Self-control is important in business dealings and showing emotions is rare.

 The Dutch communication style is direct and expats will likely always know where they stand with their local associates.
-Answers will be clear and direct which often comes across as being blunt, and it may take a while for expats who are accustomed to more indirect communication to get used to this.
+Answers will be clear and straightforward, which often comes across as being blunt, and it may take a while for expats who are accustomed to more indirect communication to get used to this.